jelaliabderraouf/DeliverableKubernetesTraining/K8s Training - Labs/lab-05-Logging and Monitoring/Readme.md

 [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for autoscaling puposes.
 Metrics Server isn't installed by default with Docker Desktop.
 Follow these steps to install it and configure it.

+**You will find in the end of this lab a HOW-TO explaining how to install Metrics-server using Helm3.
+The fixed values files is provided in the current folder.**

+The following instructions are for the manual installation approach.

 1. Clone or download the release branch of Metrics Server project.
 Here is the link : <https://codeload.github.com/kubernetes-sigs/metrics-server/zip/release-0.3>.
 You can also use the provided version for metrics version.

 2. Open the `deploy/1.8+/metrics-server-deployment.yaml` file in an editor and perform the following changes.